bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:26:46

-Right Although we do not get any new addresses from blocks-only relay connections, right?
+Right.
+Although we do not get any new addresses from blocks-only relay connections, right?

 Speaker 0: 00:26:51

-Right, but I think the block-only connections themselves that we connect to, their address will still be promoted to Trite.
+Right, but I think the block-only connections themselves that we connect to their address will still be promoted to tried.

 Speaker 1: 00:26:59